peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-    The Entity Configuration of the Trust Chain subject MUST contain `acme_requestor` metadata that is valid under the Trust Chain's resolved metadata policy ({{Section 6.1 of OPENID-FED}}{: relative="#section-6.1"}) and which contains the key used to compute `sig`.
+    The Entity Configuration of the Trust Chain subject MUST contain `acme_requestor` metadata that is valid under the Trust Chain's resolved metadata policy ({{Section 6.1 of OPENID-FED}}{: relative="#section-6.1"}) and contains the key used to compute `sig`.
     It is RECOMMENDED that the Requestor includes this field.
     If the Requestor cannot construct a Trust Chain to one of the Trust Anchors indicated by the Issuer, or if no Trust Anchors were indicated, it MAY use